libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-python.md

 ---
-title: Using libgdx with Python
+title: Using libGDX with Python
 ---
 Python is a dynamic and strongly typed language that supports many programming paradigms, such as procedural, object oriented, and functional programming.